Jigglemanscrafty/Final-Project-GR12-CompSci/README.md

-# Final-Project-GR12-CompSci
+# aiCounsel

-This is the final assignment for grade 12 computer science, the Capstone Project.
-It is a relationship advisor ai chatbot called "aiCounsel".
-It uses Streamlit and Ollama.
+This is a relationship advisor created for the Capstone Project, grade 12 computer science final project.
+It is called aiCounsel and uses streamlit for its web execution and ollama for its ai chatbot which advises the user.

+## Requirements